 - Late at night.
 Here’s a final tip for you and this one requires a little exercise.
 After you have eaten dinner at one of the many fabulous restaurants in Mirissa and it is dark, walk down Udupila Road until you lose the street lights.
 Don’t worry, it is perfectly safe, we walked it every night.
 After about ten minutes, you will come to the rice fields.
 Now.
 Open your eyes and look at the hundreds of brightly lit fireflies that are surrounding you like fairies.
 I thought you’d appreciate that tip.

-Enjoy your time in Sri Lanka, especially if you are lucky enough to visit Mirissa beach.
+Enjoy your time in Sri Lanka, you are going to love it; especially if you are lucky enough to visit Mirissa beach.
 Remember what I said, left for the slower pace, right for the foxtrot!
 Message me and let me know which side you are going to choose.
 Enjoy!